AllenInstitute/aifi-swanson-teaseq/README.md

 ## aifi-swanson-teaseq

+#### Under Revision

+This repository and the associated manuscript are currently under review.
+Expect revisions and alterations to the code here to make it more streamlined, reusable, and address reviewer comments.

 #### Code related to Swanson, *et. al*. for scATAC-seq, ICICLE-seq,
 #### and TEA-seq data processing, analysis and visualization.